Rohanchadha/interstices/content/posts/BeautifulSoup.md

 draft: false
 title: 'Cleaning Messy Data with 5 minute Gemini Prompt'
 ---
-# Using Gemini for a Quick Text Cleaning Script

 ## The Task

 I needed to run a text cleaning operation on almost 500,000 rows of data.
 The text contained URLs, HTML tags, Math ML tags, and hrefs.
 I had to clean all of this data before running a pipeline operation on it.
 I decided to use Gemini to write some starter python code that I could change to get this done.